space-concordia-robotics/robotics-prototype/README.md

 - Note that the config file `./atom/config.cson` (still in the project root) is where the configurations for said packages are stored/versioned for this project.

 ### VS Code
-If you're using atom, you will need to install some plugins.
+If you're using VS Code, you will need to install some plugins.

 - clangd, python, standardjs